numberly/flask-graphite/README.rst

 Example
 -------

-Here is a mimal template to use Flask-Graphite in a project.
+Here is a minimal template to use Flask-Graphite in a project.

 .. code-block:: python